couchbaselabs/docs-ng/content/couchbase-sdk-c-2.3/appendix-release-notes.markdown

 * Initial bootstrapping failure may mask `LCB_BUCKET_ENOENT` calls with `LCB_ETIMEDOUT`.
 This has been fixed by not retrying configuration retrieval if an explicit HTTP 404 code is received.
-Note that when using bootstrap over memcached, a missing bucket may still be manifest as `LCB_AUTH_ERROR`.
+Note that when using bootstrap over memcached, a missing bucket might still be manifest as `LCB_AUTH_ERROR`.

   *Issues*: [CCBC-368](http://couchbase.com/issues/browse/CCBC-368)

 * Ensure `lcb_get_host` does not return `NULL` when the associated `lcb_t` is of `LCB_TYPE_CLUSTER`.
-This would cause crashes in some applications which relied on this function to not return `NULL`.
+This would cause crashes in some applications that relied on this function to not return `NULL`.

   *Issues*: [CCBC-367](http://couchbase.com/issues/browse/CCBC-367)

-* Fixed Spurious timeouts being delivered in asynchronous use cases.
+* Fixed spurious timeouts being delivered in asynchronous use cases.
-  In applications which do not use `lcb_wait()` the library will potentially time out commands internally triggering an erroneous configuration refresh.
+  In applications that do not use `lcb_wait()` the library will potentially time out commands internally triggering an erroneous configuration refresh.
   While this issue would not end up failing operations it will cause unnecessary network traffic for retrieving configurations.
-Applications using `lcb_wait()` are not affected as that function resets the timeout handler.
+Applications using `lcb_wait()` are not affected because that function resets the timeout handler.

   *Issues*: [CCBC-389](http://couchbase.com/issues/browse/CCBC-389)